apache/dubbo-php-framework/README.md

-## <font size=6>dubbo-php-framework</font>
+## <font size=6>php framework for apache dubbo</font>

-<font size=3 face="Segoe UI">dubbo-php-framework is a RPC communication framework for PHP language.
+<font size=3 face="Segoe UI">php-for-apache-dubbo is a RPC communication framework for PHP language.
 It is fully compatible with Dubbo protocol, and can be used as provider terminal and consumer terminal simultaneously.
 Using zookeeper for service registration discovery, and using fastjson for Serialization.</font>

 ![image](https://github.com/lexin-fintech/dubbo-php-framework/blob/master/arch.png)